Pascoe Vale

 Table Chart PROFILE FAQ

-Pascoe Vale displays a diverse mix of dwelling types
+Pascoe Vale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Pascoe Vale's dwelling structures, as per the latest Census, consisted of 47.9% houses and 52.0% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
-Home ownership in Pascoe Vale stood at 29.1%, with mortgaged dwellings at 35.2% and rented ones at 35.7%.
-The median monthly mortgage repayment was $2,100, and the median weekly rent was recorded as $400.
-Nationally, Pascoe Vale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+In Pascoe Vale, as per the latest Census, 47.9% of dwellings were houses, with the remaining 52.0% being semi-detached, apartments, or 'other' dwellings.
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Pascoe Vale was at 29.1%, with mortgaged dwellings at 35.2% and rented ones at 35.7%.
+The median monthly mortgage repayment in the area was $2,100, higher than Melbourne metro's $2,000, while the median weekly rent was $400 compared to Melbourne metro's $390.
+Nationally, Pascoe Vale's mortgage repayments were significantly higher at $2,100 versus Australia's average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing